arunimabishen/Data-Analytics_practise/README.md

-All the Machine Learning Principles applied while learning it theoritically
+All the Machine Learning Principles applied while learning it theoritically certain concepts